Bandits kill newly elected LG councillor, two others, abduct several in Katsina

 According to one of the residents, this was the second attack witnessed in the area in the month of April.

-The Kafur – Malumfashi axis, though not among the 11 frontline local government area heavily plaque by bandits in the state, have had their own fair share of attack from the hoodlums.
+The Kafur – Malumfashi axis, though not among the 11 frontline local government areas heavily plaque by bandits in the state, has had its own fair share of attacks from the hoodlums.